 6. Conclusion: using measurement and advocacy to showcase neglect

-Samantha Vanderslott is a University Research Lecturer at the University of Oxford.
-She studies health and society topics with a focus on neglected tropical diseases and vaccine attitudes.
+Samantha Vanderslott is a University Research Lecturer at Oxford Vaccine Group, at the University of Oxford.
+She studies health and society topics with a focus on neglected tropical diseases, outbreak responses, and public attitudes to vaccines.